Frequently Asked Questions

 As a world-leading supplier of actionable climate information, we have a range of output options available in the Climate Insights platform.

-Each analysis is customisable for the range of RCPs: 2.6, 4.5, 6.0 and 8.5.
-The time slices start from a baseline reference year of 1995 with five-year increments to 2100.
-Critically, Climate Insights offers the option of generating 5th, 50th and 95th percentile outputs from the super ensembles of GCM and RCM projection, which provides users with an excellent opportunity to discover the uncertainty range in climate variable outputs.
+Each analysis is customisable for the range of CMIP6 Shared Socioeconomic Pathways (SSPs): SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5.
+The time slices start from a baseline reference year of 2005 with five-year increments to 2100.
+Critically, Climate Insights offers the option of generating 5th, 50th and 95th percentile outputs from the super ensembles of GCM and RCM (when available) projection, which provides users with an excellent opportunity to discover the uncertainty range in climate variable outputs.
 For extremes such as rainfall and wind return period outputs (ARI- annual return interval) cover a range of time slices and are recognised as best-practice approaches to physical climate risk assessment.
 With Climate Insights such important analytical choices are at your fingertips.

 Climate Insights provides a very user-friendly interface that allows you to import CSV format asset registers into the Platform and to create Project areas for storage of not only 1000s of assets but also the criteria you choose for analysis on a project-by-project basis.
 This is critical for saving not only time but also to guarantee a consistency in approach to physical risk assessments you may undertake.
 The Platform has been thoroughly audited for security and enterprise logins are available so that teams can work together and in a consistent manner.